lemlac/mulem/docs/reference.md

 #### `pass`

-The keyword `pass` can be put into any body to leave it empty.
-This might result in a compile-time error when the block is expected to return a value.
+The keyword `pass` can be put into any block to leave it empty.
+Not indenting after a block is considered a syntax error, so this is required in certain circumstances.
+However, this might result in a compile-time error when the block is expected to return a value.
+A function with `pass` in its body infers a return type of `Void`.

 ```
 keyword[ subject]: